getdish/dish/docs/nate.md

 ---

+- after sign in we need to route them somewhere so browser will prompt "remember password"
 - home page with "delivery" and other filters? want to encourage that you can search across delivery from there
 - discussions
   - add comment => show comment